Sunday Book Club

 Many have cited Henry Miller’s 1934 scandalous masterpiece Tropic of Cancer (working title: Crazy Cock) as the trigger to their sexual awakening, therefore it should come as little surprise that the period of time Miller penned the book marked a shift in values, mentality and location within his own life.

 Yet not everyone saw the book for its brilliance.
-Banned in the US and the UK for more than thirty years because it was considered pornographic, even in liberal Paris, bookstores sold the novel under the counter; smuggled home disguised under dust jackets from other books.
+Banned in the US and the UK for more than thirty years because it was considered pornographic, bookstores sold the novel under the counter; smuggled home disguised under dust jackets from other books.
 And when the novel was first published in the US in 1961, it led to more than 60 obscenity trials until a historic ruling by the Supreme Court defined it as a work of literature.

-However, Miller got no enjoyment from the ruling, claiming that readers were consuming his work for its shock value, getting off on its vulgarity while completely bypassing the hypocrisy and shame that lay behind them.
-In a 1972 interview with Digby Diehl published in the Los Angeles Times Miller said, “More and more I’ve grown disgusted with my readers.
+However, Miller got no enjoyment from the ruling, claiming that readers were consuming his work for its shock value, getting off on its vulgarity while completely bypassing the hypocrisy and shame that lay behind it.
+In a 1972 interview with Digby Diehl published in the Los Angeles Times, Miller said, “More and more I’ve grown disgusted with my readers.
 I revealed everything about myself, and I find that they’re interested in this sensational life.
 But I was trying to give them more than that.”